jonlpersson/ed-latimore/site/_posts/2022-04-07-the-tao-te-ching-19-quotes-and-big-ideas.md

 When nothing disturbs your emotional center, this is true power.

-&nbsp;

 > 1. Heaven and Earth are not sentimental; they regard all things as dispensable.
 The sage isn't sentimental, either; He views all forms as ephemeral and transitional.
-> 2. Line your home with treasures and you won't be able to defend it. &nbsp; Amass possessions, establish positions, display your pride: Soon enough disaster drives you to your knees.
+> 2. Line your home with treasures and you won't be able to defend it.
+Amass possessions, establish positions, display your pride: Soon enough disaster drives you to your knees.
 > 3. Favor and disgrace are equally problematic.
 Hope and fear are phantoms of the body.
 > 4. Be done with knowing and your worries will disappear.
 How much difference is there between yes and no?
 How much distinction between good and evil?
 Fearing what others fear, admiring what they admire – nonsense.
 > 5. Looked at but not seen, listened to but not heard, grasped for but not held, formless, soundless, intangible: the Tao resists analysis and defies comprehension.